Efan-Exe/Efan-Exe/README.md

 - 👋 Hello, I’m Ethan Crain.
-- 👀 I’m interested in Python and Game Hacking.
+- 👀 I’m interested in Python and Coding
 - 🌱 I’m currently learning Typescript and C++.
 - 💞️ I’m looking to collaborate on Private repositories fore game hacking or web development.
 - 📫 You can easily reach me at nuh uh